alepoptosis/covid_model/README.md

 - Fixed contacts number bug where a spike in contacts happened before second lockdown
 - Changed contact variable names from E for exposeds to L for latents

+### 18/6

+- Fixed R script for non-aggregating plots, incorpoated the non-aggregated lockdown visualisation with an aggregated min-max lineplot for the breed counts